 - BRAN3p0: still based on BRAN1p5 (and 2p1), BRAN3p0, described by Oke et al. (2013), further improved the ocean initialisation and included many incremental improvements to the data assimilation system.

 - BRAN2015: the first Australian, near-global ocean reanalysis, adopted a new model configuration (with high-resolution across all longitudes) and a new data assimilation code (https://github.com/sakov/enkf-c) replaced the system described by Oke et al. (2008).
 BRAN2015 was only a short experiment (about 3 years initially), but it was kept up to a few months behind real-time until about 2018.
 BRAN2015 wasn’t documented well, but was used for several applications (e.g., Oke et al. 2018; Griffin et al. 2017; Branson & Sun 2017)

 - BRAN2016: using the same configuration as BRAN2016, BRAN2016 was a long reanalysis that was again not well documented, but used for several applications (e.g., Oke et al. 2019; Benthuysen et al. 2018; Huang et al. 2019).
 BRAN2016 developed a deep bias in temperature and salinity that hadn’t been detected before.

 - BRAN2020: employed a multi-scale data assimilation step to eliminate the deep ocean biases.
 The misfit to observations in BRAN2020 are about 30% smaller that for BRAN2015 and BRAN2016.
-The data assimilation approach for BRAN2020 is documented by Chamberlain et al. (2021, soon to be published), and a description of the BRAN2020 experiment is presented in a data paper, by Chamberlain et al. (2021, soon to be published).
+The data assimilation approach for BRAN2020 is documented by Chamberlain et al. (2021), and a description of the BRAN2020 experiment is presented in a data paper, by Chamberlain et al. (2021).
 BRAN2020 will be updated regularly.